epiphanyinc/ng-resource-model/README.md

-### Model than abstracts the creation of the resources, thus making a pattern to use ngResource easily and fastly.
+### Model than abstracts the creation of the resources, thus making a pattern to use ngResource easily and quickly.

 ### How to install
 `bower i yoda-resource-model`